mcv-m6-video/mcv-m6-2018-team9/README.md

 In the following link you will find our final report summarizing the stages and methods applied:

-- Mas, I., Prol, H., Puyoles, J., Grau, M., *[Video Surveillance for Road Traffic Monitoring](https://www.overleaf.com/read/jnbhxkndbrmt)*, 5th Workshop on Road Traffic Monitoring, 2018.
+- Mas, I., Prol, H., Puyoles, J., Grau, M., [Video Surveillance for Road Traffic Monitoring](https://www.overleaf.com/read/jnbhxkndbrmt), *5th Workshop on Road Traffic Monitoring*, 2018.

 ### Presentations